josek98/pywgraph/README.md

 # {"A", "C"}
 ```

-The main use of this graph object is to work with their weights as group elements, so you should not add the reverse edge of an existing edge with a bad inverse weight.
+The main use of this graph object is to work with their weights as group elements, so normally, you want that reverse edges of existing ones have the inverse weight of the existing edge weight.
 For this, there is the method `add_reverse_edges` that returns a new graph with the original graph with all the reverse edges added.
 You can also modify the graph directly with the paremeter `inplace=True`.

 ```python
 graph_w_inverse_edges = graph.add_reverse_edges()